 Find "cat", "hat", and "rat" within a 10-word window.

-Currently it is not possible to formulate these type of queries for more than two terms (or atomic queries in general).
+Currently it is not possible to formulate these types of queries for more than two terms (or atomic queries in general).
 Of course one can concatenate multiple terms with PROX-operator:

 hat PROX/w/<=10 cat PROX/w/<=10 rat